GAGGIUINO/gaggiuino.github.io/docs/guides/functions-guide.md

  - **DESCALE**: Enables the descaling program.

     1. Descaling takes around 45-50mins.
-    2. Fill up water tank fully loaded with water mixed with descale solution (possible 4tbsp citric acid per one tank of water).
+    2. Fill up water tank fully loaded with water mixed with descale solution (possible 4-6tbsp citric acid per one tank of water).
     3. Should be done with a blind basket and porta-filter locked in the grouphead.
     4. Open the steam valve one full turn to allow the water to flow in a separate reservoir.
-    5. Once finished you will be notified.
-Please note there could be a jump in progress from 40% to 100%.
-Just know it should take around 50mins and you will observe pump activation every so often.
+    5. About 30 minutes since starting the procedure the water tank should be nearly empty, once the descaling solution water mix runs out the pump pitch will change fill the reservoir with clean fresh water, the pump should prime itself in a few seconds and continue the cleaning procedure.
-    6. After the descale function has finished, empty and refill the tank with water.
-With a blind basket, run a flush with the steam knob one full turn open into a water jug again.
-Repeat this 3 times.
+    6. A **FINISHED** message will popup when descaling finishes.